 The developed habitat on site contains minimal vegetation and is highly fragmented from other more productive habitats.
 There are few food sources present and minimal areas for nesting.
 The NHB Memo (NHB24-2255) results do not indicate that any of these species have been reported to occur on site.
-It is SEC's opinion that the developed habitat on site is not likely to support the minimum requirements of these specie occur on site. s, therefore, , there is a lo ow potential for these specie es to
+It is SEC's opinion that the developed habitat on site is not likely to support the minimum requirements of these species, therefore, there is a low potential for these species to occur on site.